Introduction

 -

-Dark chocolate: Chocolate with a high cocoa content contains flavonoids that protect the skin from UV damage and promote blood circulation.
+Dark chocolate: Chocolate with a high cocoa content contains flavonoids that protect the skin from UV damage and promote circulation.

 -